Janne Korhonen (footballer)

-Janne Korhonen (born 28 November 1979) is a Finnish professional football goalkeeper who currently plays for Ykkönen side JJK Jyväskylä.
+Janne Korhonen (born 28 November 1979) is a Finnish professional football coach and a former goalkeeper.
 During years 1999–2008 he played for first division side MYPA.
 On 30 April 2010 he was selected as the Player of The Month in Veikkausliiga.

 Due to his good performances in Veikkausliiga, he was the Finland national team choice against Belgium as a third choice goalkeeper by the national team coach Stuart Baxter.